 Fortunately, the information is typically contextualized based on its physical location inside the company IT environment and its workflow provided by a content management system, like Salesforce, Confluence, Jira, Impact, Github, etc.

 In such a case, the purpose of the corresponding application and the technical user permissions that restrict access may provide enough information to answer this simple question: Is the document internal only, or can it be shared with someone outside the company?
 Of course, internal information doesn’t mean it is shareable with any employee.
 Before sharing a document or communicating information with another employee, you should always check to see if this employee has permission to find the same information by accessing the corresponding repository without your help.

 Let’s now consider a particular kind of information, which is, by exclusion, neither purely internal nor fully public, based on the previous definitions.
 An external third party has shared such information with you, like a prospect, customer, analyst, or partner.
 Or an employee or employee group created it to be shared with this third party.

 In both cases, the information is restricted to a specific audience, and anybody having access to this information should be able to determine this.
-In such a case, and before sharing such information, the parties will generally expect to protect their assets against any unwanted disclosure using what is commonly called a Non-Disclosure Agreement or NDA.
+Before sharing such information, the parties will generally expect to protect their assets against any unwanted disclosure using a Non-Disclosure Agreement or (NDA).

 Types of Sensitive Data